Democratic Progressive Party

 The DPP is a longtime member of Liberal International and a founding member of the Council of Asian Liberals and Democrats.
 It represented Taiwan in the Unrepresented Nations and Peoples Organization (UNPO).
 The DPP is widely classified as socially liberal, having been founded as a party for human rights, including factions within the party supporting same-sex marriage and other LGBT rights.
 On foreign policy, the DPP is more willing to increase military expenditures to prevent military intimidation from the People's Republic of China (PRC) owing to the ambiguous political status of Taiwan.
 It favors closer ties with democratic nations such as Japan and the United States, as well as the nations of ASEAN as part of its New Southbound Policy.

 In its policy on cross-strait relations, the DPP as a ruling party chooses to keep the status quo of Taiwan, instead of approaching de jure independence, despite being a pro-independence group in its party platform.
 The party considers that Taiwan is already a sovereign country under the name "Republic of China" and not subordinate to the PRC.
-The DPP is frequently accused by the PRC government of being a primary force in Taiwan to "prevent the Chinese nation from achieving complete reunification" and "halt the process of national rejuvenation" due to the party's outspoken advocacy of the Taiwanese nationalism, Taiwanese self-determination, and its firm opposition to "One China", including the alleged "1992 Consensus" narratives by both the PRC and the KMT.
+The DPP is frequently accused by the PRC government of being a primary force in Taiwan to "prevent the Chinese nation from achieving complete reunification" and "halt the process of national rejuvenation" due to the party's advocacy of Taiwanese nationalism, Taiwanese self-determination, and its firm opposition to "One China", including the alleged "1992 Consensus" narratives by both the PRC and the KMT.